Wildfire smoke

 Air Quality Advisories and Smoky Skies Bulletins

-The British Columbia Ministry of Environment and Climate Change Strategy (MOECCS) monitors air quality in Whistler on a continuous real time basis from a monitoring station located at Meadow Park Sports Centre north of the Village.
+The British Columbia Ministry of Environment and Climate Change Strategy (MOECCS) monitors air quality in Whistler on a continuous real time basis from a monitoring station located at Meadow Park Sports Centre, north of the Village.
 Data from this station is publicly available on the BC Air Quality website and is updated hourly.

 MOECCS will issue a Smokey Skies Bulletin to notify the public when wildfire smoke is likely to affect regional air quality over the next 24-48 hours.
 Air Quality Advisories are issued when pollutant concentrations approach or exceed predetermined limits, or when degraded-air-quality episodes are expected to continue or worsen.

-In BC, the current particulate matter levels can be used to estimate the current Air Quality Health Index (AQHI), which provides health advice for different risk categories.
+In B.C., the current particulate matter levels can be used to estimate the current Air Quality Health Index (AQHI), which provides health advice for different risk categories.
 One-hour fine particulate matter (PM 2.5) can be used to estimate the AQHI (see table below with credit to the BC Centre of Disease Control).

 wildfire smoke